hanabi/hanabi.github.io/Reference.md

   * Alice successfully plays red 4 from slot 2.
 Since the red 5 is the only good red card left, Alice can assume that her other red card is red 5 (from *Good Touch Principle*), and she can play it on the next turn.
 * In this example, the "r4?" notes that Alice writes are called *Elimination Notes*. *Elimination Notes* are notes that represent the possible slots for a specific card.
 * In this example, thing "thing" that triggered the writing of *Elimation Notes* was the discarding of a card, so this is called *Discard Elimination*.
+* Note that players should not always make *Elimination Notes* when they discard a playable card.
+In some cases, games can be extremely busy, leaving no reasonable way to get the playable card.
+Players must just their best judgment and account for this.

 ### The Elimination Blind-Play

-* First see
+* First, see the section on [Discord Elimination](#discard-elimination--elimination-notes).
-* In the previous example, the team clued the red 4 directly.
-But in other situations, the team will **not** clue anything.
-This means that the player with the *Elimination Notes* can eliminate the notes one by one.
-Eventually, when all of the *Elimination Notes* are eliminated except for one card, then the player can blind-play the card as an *Elimination Blind-Play*.
+* In the example for *Discard Elimination*, the team clued the second copy of the red 4 directly.
+But in other situations, the team will **not** need to clue anything.
+The player with the *Elimination Notes* can eliminate the possibilities one by one.
+When there is only one possibility left, they can blind-play the card as an *Elimination Blind-Play*.
 * For example, in a 4-player game:
   * Red 3 is played on the stacks.
   * Alice has a completely unclued hand.